राजकुमार ढोला और राजकुमारी मारू की प्रेमकथा का वर्णन...

 Many months passed, and Moomal wrote many pleading letters of explanation, but the irrational Mahendra threw them away without reading them.
 Finally Moomal decided to disguise herself as a man selling bangles, and set out for the Prince’s palace on foot.
 So charming a bangle-salesman was she, that she was invited into Prince Mahendra’s company to play a game called “chopar” with him.
 After they had played for a few hours, she noticed that the prince had grown silent and there were tears in his eyes.

+“What makes you so sad?” she asked.
 “The birth mark on your hand,” he replied, “reminds me of one whom I loved dearly but have lost to another.”
+At this, of course, Moomal lifted her veil and said, “I am your Moomal!”

-The prince was overjoyed, but the couple’s hearts were so weakened by their separation and suffering that they died right there in mutual embrace (Few details about why exactly this occurred are given, but this sort of thing seems to often happen in folk tales.)
+The prince was overjoyed, but the couple’s hearts were so weakened by their separation and suffering that they died right there in mutual embrace। (Few details about why exactly this occurred are given, but this sort of thing seems to often happen in folk tales.)
 It is said that to this day the remains of Moomal’s palace can still be seen emerging from the desert sands on the bank of the Kak River, which has not flown since.

 No comments: